conor-murphy4/automated_threshold_selection/README.md

 `helper_functions.R` contains functions for the GPD which feed into `thresh_qq_metric.R`.

+`background` contains the R code file to reproduce the parameter stability plots shown in Section 2 of the main text.

-`Other files` contains all files for plotting and results in the threshold selection paper.
-The paper and these files are still in development.
+`simulation_study` contains the R code files to reproduce the simulation study results provided in Section 6 of the main text and Section S:4 of the supplementary material.
+These files are still in development.

+`application_to_river_flows` contains the R code file to reproduce the analysis of the River Nidd dataset provided in Section 7 of the main text.

 ## Motivation